moghun/cloudblast-backend/README.md

-# Good Blast Backend
+# Cloud Blast Backend

 ## System Overview

-Good Blast backend system is designed using the microservices architecture.
+Cloud Blast backend system is designed using the microservices architecture.

 The system consists of four main components: